PrismaticFlame/storygraph-desktopapp/README.md

 A lightweight desktop wrapper for [StoryGraph](https://app.thestorygraph.com).
 Sits in your system tray for quick access without opening a browser.

+Not affliated with the official TheStoryGraph.

 ## Download

-Go to the [Releases page](https://github.com/PrismaticFlame/storygraph-app/releases) and download the file for your OS:
+Go to the [Releases page](https://github.com/PrismaticFlame/storygraph-desktopapp/releases) and download the file for your OS:

 | OS | File to download |
 | --- | --- |